mmaz/neet/docs/imitation_learning.md

 ```

 !!! note "Optional Exercise"
-    ith only a few changes to the above model and loss definitions, you can add a second output to estimate the velocity as well.
+    With only a few changes to the above model and loss definitions, you can add a second output to estimate the velocity as well.
+This might help your team to complete the course faster!
+For instance, when you are collecting training data, you might want to drive quickly down straight hallways and slow down during turns.
+It is feasible to learn this behavior!

 ## Part 3: Training the Model